-The Best Overall Pick: Babyletto Ziggy Toddler Bed
+The Best Overall Pick: Oeuf Perch Toddler Bed

-There are tons of elements people look for in a bed, including safety, quality, and a well thought out design — and those requirements are only amplified when shopping for a bed for your children.
-The Babyletto Ziggy toddler bed is the best overall pick because it's all those things and more.
+There are tons of elements people look for in a bed, including safety, quality, and a well-thought-out design — and those requirements are only amplified when shopping for a bed for your children.
+The Oeuf Perch toddler bed is the best overall pick because it's all those things and more.
 Yes, it's safe and well-made, but it's also stylish and affordable.

 This bed utilizes only the safest materials, both in terms of durability and non-toxicity.
-The frame is made from New Zealand pine wood, which is not only particularly sturdy, but is one of the most sustainable timber options available.
-All paints and finishes are made without lead or phthalates, so this pick meets all Consumer Product Safety Commission standards in the US as well as ASTM standards internationally.
+The frame is made from baltic birch plywood, which is not only particularly sturdy, but sustainably produced.
+All paints and finishes are made without toxic ingredients, and the bed in its entirety is GREENGUARD Gold certified (one of the world's most rigorous tests that ensure low chemical emissions).

-Its mid-century design is both practical and stylish, as its partial guardrails, headboard, and footboard allow your toddler freedom and support simultaneously.
+Its mid-century design is both practical and stylish, as its partial guardrail, headboard, and footboard allow your toddler freedom and support simultaneously.
 It also fits a standard crib mattress (so you can transfer the old one or find a new one without hassle), and the light, bright wood finish fits just about any aesthetic.
 It even transforms into a kid's sofa later on.